cmpsc100-allegheny-college/bodega/README.md

 ## Making an improvement proposal

 This assignment begins your opportunity to propose and improve the world of `term-world` at-large.
-For this assignment, proposals may include making graphics to improve the `bodega` site experience, creating new items or actions in the `traffic-circle` itself or another assignment-related improvement not contemplated in the prior narrow categories.
+For this assignment, proposals may include making graphics to improve the `bodega` site experience, creating new items or actions, or another assignment-related improvement not contemplated in the prior narrow categories.

 To make an improvement proposal, you must _create an issue_ on this repository.
 Do so by: